 - The removal of most of the basal joint, followed by a tendon graft

-You’ll most likely be able to return home immediately after surgery for basilar joint arthritis, though time for recovery is required.
+You’ll most likely be able to return home immediately after surgery, though time for recovery is required.
 Rest, physical therapy, and the use of a splint will likely be recommended during this recovery period to ensure that you fully regain strength and flexibility in the basal joint.

 Basilar joint arthritis can be painful and debilitating.
-Contact us today to speak to a member of our team about treatment for basilar joint arthritis.
+Contact us today to speak to a member of our team about treatment.